help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.bundlerOptions.addNodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be added to the bundle.
 Defaults to `true`.

+* `karmaTypescriptConfig.bundlerOptions.entrypoints` - A regex filtering which files loaded by Karma should be executed in a test run, for example only filenames ending with ".spec.ts": `/\.spec\.ts$/`.
+Defaults to all files, `/.*/`.

 * `karmaTypescriptConfig.bundlerOptions.exclude` - An array of npm module names that will be excluded from the bundle.

 * `karmaTypescriptConfig.bundlerOptions.ignore` - An array of npm module names that will be bundled as stubs, ie `module.exports = {};`.